NFL Teams Honor Victims of 9/11 With Messages of Support, National Anthem

-NFL teams honor victims of 9/11 with messages of support, national anthem originally appeared on NBC Sports Chicago
+NFL teams honor victims of 9/11 with messages of support, national anthem originally appeared on NBC Sports Washington

 Throughout the years, the NFL has found unique and respectful ways to honor the victims of the 9/11 terrorist attacks.
 This year was no different as the league kicked off its first Sunday of the regular season on the 21st anniversary of the devastating events.